squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

-Proof terms are used by several tactics (see e.g. :tacn:`have` or :tacn:`apply`) as a convenient way to combine and (partially) apply hypothesis, axioms or proven goals, in order to derive new facts.
+Proof terms are used by several tactics (see e.g. :tacn:`have` or :tacn:`apply`) as a convenient way to combine and (partially) apply hypotheses, axioms or proved goals, in order to derive new facts.

 .. prodn::
    proof_term ::= @ident {* @pt_arg}